apache/trafficcontrol/.github/actions/run-ciab/README.md

 # run-ciab Docker action

-This action runs the CDN-in-a-Box.
+This action runs the CDN-in-a-Box and exits with the exit code from the `readiness` service.

 ## Inputs
 None